 There are no screening or eligibility criteria.
 Agencies serve all kinds of folks for all kinds of housing needs.
 It's reliable and low-cost or free.

 We do permit agencies to charge a fee and many do because nonprofit funding is tough, but we regulate the fees so that they're reasonable.

 I would say at least half of the agencies don't charge a fee at all.
 It depends on the service, but we don't permit any fees to be charged for foreclosure-prevention counseling or homeless prevention.

 What is the best way for people to find a qualified counselor?

 Searching on the HUD website should give them a level of comfort that anyone on that list is trustworthy, experienced and will provide a good service, and if they're not for any reason, we will intervene.

-It’s always a good step to look at the websites or call the places that you might be interested in.
-Some specialize, for example, in assistance for renters or budgeting, and you may want to make sure that they have a counselor available to work on the issue that that you’re looking for assistance with.
+It's always a good step to look at the websites or call the places that you might be interested in.
+Some specialize, for example, in assistance for renters or budgeting, and you may want to make sure that they have a counselor available to work on the issue that you're looking for assistance with.